-Citizenship is man's basic right for it is nothing less than the Right to have rights -----Chief Justice Warren

-In accordance with the established norms of international law, i.e., both customary and general principles, Nationality is an important aspect for an individual to secure the rights and privileges through the State of nationality that are guaranteed under both in international law and municipal law.
+Citizenship is man's basic right for it is nothing less than the Right to have rights individual to secure the rights and privileges through the State of nationality that are guaranteed under both in international law and municipal law.
 Hence, States have an obligation under international law to confer nationality to all the subjects residing in its territory in general, or by any other means employed by it.
 This casts a responsibility on the States under international law to prevent statelessness.
 However, due to an array of reasons, millions of people across the globe are stateless.